WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 More generally, a given person may (or may not) commit a crime, depending on their personality, their current physical and mental state and under a specific set of circumstances.

 As you can guess, that's not helpful both to understand and reduce crime at a society scale.
-That's why one of the focus of criminology is to find factors that correlate with higher crime statistics.
+That's why one of the focuses of criminology is to find factors that correlate with higher crime statistics.

 ## <ins>Factors of crime</ins>